 A standard television set was sufficient as a monitor.

-The first 50 copies were sold by the Byte Shop, which was only opened in December 1975 in the Bay Area by Paul Terrell.
+50 Apple-1 were sold by the Byte Shop.
+A computer shop which was opened in December 1975 in the Bay Area by Paul Terrell.
 Paul Terrell met the two Steves at the Homebrew Computer Club and Steve Jobs offered him the Apple-1.
 Paul Terrell was visionary and wanted to offer a fully assembled computer for little money.
-Only later did Paul Terrell realize that a complete computer in Steve Jobs's eyes meant the assembled board.
+Only later did Paul Terrell realize that a complete computer in Steve Jobs' eyes meant the assembled board.
 Keyboard, cassette interface and tape recorder had to be bought.

 This kind of complete computer came a little later with the Apple II, which caused a sensation after the SOL-20 from ProcessorTechnology..

 Apple-1 computers have always been sought after by museums and collectors.
 Since 2010, prices have gone up.
 The value assigned to the computer depends mostly on the condition and the accompanying material, such as manuals, etc.

 Generally, the same rule applies to historical computers as to all other collectibles: the object is worth as much as anyone is prepared to pay for it.

 Here and there, we have individual copies that were suddenly traded by far below prices for no apparent reason.

 There are always rumors stating that "the hype is now over" and many believe in it.
 Normally, you just need to wait a few months to see record prices being paid.
 Every auction offers space for speculation and prices are normally a matter of luck.
 Many rare computers changed hands for astonishingly low bids whereas inn other auctions, two bidders fought until the price reached astronomical heights.